Divorce and Separation Finances

 Many of our cases have international aspects and we have developed close relationships with first-rate family lawyers around the world when we require advice regarding the laws of another jurisdiction.

 Many of our cases also involve complex financial structures, business assets, trusts, and overseas pension arrangements.
+Increasingly we are also seeing virtual assets such as cryptocurrencies with the valuation and enforcement challenges which they pose.
 Where particular expertise is required, we have excellent relationships with other specialists including accountants, tax advisers, IFAs, mortgage brokers and actuaries.
 They can provide support, guidance and expert advice on any financial settlement.

 Financial arrangements on divorce and the division of assets